foreverbell/ray-tracer/README.md

 # Compiling

+Firstly, you should retrieve the resources from another repository https://github.com/foreverbell/miscellaneous/, or execute the `initialize.py` in the root folder.

 ## Under Windows

 Microsoft Visual C++ 2013 is currently supported.
 To compile, please open the respective project file in the root folder.
 We already provide `SDL.dll` in the root folder and the SDL library in the folder `SDL-1.2.15`.